Naman-Agrawal19/Real-Time-Payment-Fraud-Detection-System/README.md

-A machine learning pipeline that detects fraudulent payment transactions in real-time with 92% F1 score on imbalanced data.
+An End - to - end machine learning pipeline that detects fraudulent payment transactions in real-time with 92% F1 score on imbalanced data.

 ## Key Features